atomx1100/cyberpedia/xrd.md

 1. read 3.7 in cullity (peak width)
 2. better understand xrr theory
+3. look at xrr alignment procedure
+4. look at xrr for rigaku

 **missing**
 - equation for thickness of film from xrr data, or relation period with thickness